 - The Ace: Bordering on Parody Sue.
 Ebony Brown is athletic, beautiful, kind, smart, and successful.
 Essentially, a perfect woman.

 - Meta Girl: She lampshades the show in a Leaning on the Fourth Wall kind of way.
 She finds Robert Freeman's life stories about all his crazy misadventures and the wacky people he's met to be very entertaining.
 She even asks if she can be a "main character" in his life.

 - Nice Girl: She does a lot of humanitarian work overseas, and is probably the most good-natured person that Robert has ever met.

-- Parody Sue: Ebony Brown can be interpreted as being an Affectionate Parody of Mary Sue Fan Fiction (regarding both this show and others) because, by this show's standards, she's just so damned perfect.
+- Parody Sue: Ebony Brown can be interpreted as being an Affectionate Parody of Self-Insert Fic (regarding both this show and others) because, by this show's standards, she's just so damned perfect.

 - She's Robert's latest girlfriend, but miraculously bucks tradition by being genuinely more kindhearted, sane, and levelheaded than anyone else around her; as well as being so strikingly beautiful, that even Uncle Ruckus puts a lid on his racism for once, and falls arse-over-tits for her.

 - She repeatedly leans on the fourth wall, and expresses a desire to become a major part of Robert's life (similar to a Self-Insert Fic character joining the main cast out of nowhere).

 - Robert falls completely in love with her, and becomes madly obsessed with their relationship together, despite the fact that they only met a short while ago (a satire of shipping stories where characters are Strangled by the Red String); and their relationship is played up for all the hamfisted melodrama that can be wrung from it (satirizing the Romantic Plot Tumor nature of the aforementioned shipping stories).